- Medicare covered 57 million Americans in 2016, including 47.9 million people 65 and older and 9.1 million people with disabilities (source).

 Funding for Part D comes from general federal government revenue (76 percent), beneficiary premiums (14 percent), and contributions from the states for people who qualify for both Medicare and Medicaid (10 percent) (source).

 Enrollees pay monthly premiums and cost sharing for prescriptions, with costs varying by plan (source).
-According to the Centers for Medicare & Medicaid Services (CMS), the 2017 Part D base beneficiary premium is $35.63 per month, a 4 percent increase from 2016 (source).
+According to the Centers for Medicare & Medicaid Services (CMS), the 2018 Part D base beneficiary premium is $35.02 per month, a $0.61 decrease compared to the 2017 premium (source).
 Since 2011, Part D enrollees with higher incomes ($85,000/individual; $170,000/couple) have paid an income-related monthly premium surcharge, ranging from $13.30 to $76.20 in 2017, in addition to the monthly premium for their specific plan.